"Learn Your Lizards" Walk

-Arizona Herpetological Association member Ed Tunstall invites kids and adults who enjoy Arizona's most common, colorful and charismatic little reptiles to Learn Your Lizards May 12 on a Saturday guided walking tour starting at 8:00 a.m.
-There is no pre-registration required, just be in our visitor center lobby by tour start time.
-The tour is included with daily admission of $9 for adults or $4.50 for ages 5-12.
+Casa Grande reptile enthusiast and educator Wild Man Phil Rakociinvites kids and adults who enjoy Arizona's most common, colorful and charismatic little reptiles to Learn Your Lizards September 14 on the "Season Finale" of this popular summertime Saturday guided walking tour series.
+Tours begin from the visitor center breezeway at 8:30 a.m., and there is no pre-registration required, just be in our lobby by tour start time; lizard walks and other nature tours are included with daily admission of $10 for adults and $5 for ages 5-12.

 Preview Arboretum Lizard Walks with a